SKH-TMS/Login-Page-with-Database/README.md

 ### Version 0 (v0)

 - Simple global styling is applied in globals.css
-- Passord is not encrypted before matching with database enteries; Login Page.
+- Password is not encrypted before matching with database enteries; Login Page.

 ## How to Run: